EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not disrespect Staff or impede on their moderation duties.**

-The Staff uphold and enforce server rules, which means they sometimes must moderate or call out rule breaking behavior publicly.
+Staff are to uphold and enforce server rules, which means they sometimes must moderate or call out rule breaking behavior publicly.
 Do not disrespect or impede on their moderation duties.
 Public channels are not the proper place to discuss or object to these.